 Since the beginning of the century, the stone quarries, the Société des Eaux de Volvic, and Michelin have attracted workers from Italy, Spain, Portugal, and Turkey.
 They have successfully joined our community while maintaining their rich cultural traditions.
 The commune is incredibly dynamic thanks to its high-quality sporting and cultural infrastructures, the close-knit community, and the presence of shopkeepers, artisans, and business people.

 Goulet, the largest industrial site for collecting natural mineral water, is the entrance to the Volvic water catchment area.
 This area extends across 38 km2 and collects water from rainfall and melting snow.
-At the heart of the Auvergne Volcanoes Regional Natural Park, Goulet still has a low population density and is mostly covered with forests and heath.
+At the heart of the Auvergne Volcanoes Regional Nature Park, Goulet still has a low population density and is mostly covered with forests and heath.

 This extraordinary set-up naturally protects the local ecosystem.